e-c-k-e-r/vall-e/docs/models.md

 * use unfiltered/unprocessed logit scores:
   * not that crucial, but helps stability.

-It is not required to train a model from scratch to use this modality, as using existing weights works just as well, if not better (as it can piggyback off the original model).
+It is not required to train a model from scratch to use this modality, as training from existing weights works just as well, if not better (as it can piggyback off the original model).
+* additional training is still required to help confidence issues and to condition the model to not fall apart for longer durations.

 ## Embeddings (and Classifiers)